-13. In violation of the applicable sections of the California Labor Code and the requirements of the Industrial Welfare Commission ("IWC") Wage Order, DEFENDANTS as a matter of company policy, practice and procedure, intentionally, knowingly and systematically failed to provide legally compliant meal and rest periods, failed to accurately compensate PLAINTIFF and the other members of the CALIFORNIA CLASS for missed meal and rest periods, failed to pay PLAINTIFF and the other members of the CALIFORNIA CLASS for all time worked, and failed to issue to PLAINTIFF and the members of the CALIFORNIA CLASS with accurate itemized wage statements showing, among other things, all applicable hourly rates in effect during the pay periods and the corresponding amount of time worked at each hourly rate.
+15. In violation of the applicable sections of the California Labor Code and the requirements of the Industrial Welfare Commission ("IWC") Wage Order, DEFENDANTS as a matter of company policy, practice and procedure, intentionally, knowingly and systematically failed to provide legally compliant meal and rest periods, failed to accurately compensate PLAINTIFF and the other members of the CALIFORNIA CLASS for missed meal and rest periods, failed to pay PLAINTIFF and the other members of the CALIFORNIA CLASS for all time worked, failed to pay Plaintiff and other members of the CALIFORNIA CLASS overtime, meal and rest period premiums, and sick pay at the regular rate, failure to reimburse business expenses and failed to issue to PLAINTIFF and the members of the CALIFORNIA CLASS with accurate itemized wage statements showing, among other things, all applicable hourly rates in effect during the pay periods and the corresponding amount of time worked at each hourly rate.
 DEFENDANTS' uniform policies and practices are intended to purposefully avoid the accurate and full payment for all time worked as required by California law which allows DEFENDANTS to illegally profit and gain an unfair advantage over competitors who comply with the law.
 To the extent equitable tolling operates to toll claims by the CALIFORNIA CLASS against DEFENDANTS, the CLASS PERIOD should be adjusted accordingly.

-A. Meal Period Violations
+Meal Period Violations

-14. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANTS were required to pay PLAINTIFF and CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
-From time-to-time during the CLASS PERIOD, DEFENDANTS required PLAINTIFF and CALIFORNIA CLASS Members to work without paying them for all the time they were under DEFENDANTS' control.
+16. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANTS were required to pay PLAINTIFF and CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
+From time-to-time during the CLASS PERIOD, DEFENDANTS required PLAINTIFF and other members of the CALIFORNIA CLASS to work without paying them for all the time they were under DEFENDANTS' control.
 Specifically, as a result of PLAINTIFF's demanding work requirements and DEFENDANTS' understaffing, DEFENDANTS required PLAINTIFF to work while clocked out during what was supposed to be PLAINTIFF's off-duty meal break.
-PLAINTIFF was from time to time interrupted by work assignments while clocked out for what should have been PLAINTIFF's off-duty meal break.
-Indeed, there were rarely days where PLAINTIFF and other CALIFORNIA CLASS Members would even receive a partial lunch.
-Further, DEFENDANTS falsely deducted meal breaks for PLAINTIFF and other CALIFORNIA CLASS Members from time to time worked through their off-duty meal breaks.
-As a result, the PLAINTIFF and other CALIFORNIA CLASS Members forfeited minimum wage and overtime wages by regularly working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime rates.
-DEFENDANTS' uniform policy and practice not to pay PLAINTIFF and other CALIFORNIA CLASS Members for all time worked is evidenced by DEFENDANTS' business records.
+PLAINTIFF was from time-to-time interrupted by work assignments while clocked out for what should have been PLAINTIFF's off-duty meal break.
+Indeed, there were rarely days where PLAINTIFF and other members of the CALIFORNIA CLASS would even receive a partial lunch.
+Further, DEFENDANTS falsely deducted meal breaks for PLAINTIFF and other members of the CALIFORNIA CLASS despite the fact that PLAINTIFF and other members of the CALIFORNIA CLASS from time-to-time worked through their off-duty meal breaks.
+As a result, the PLAINTIFF and other members of the CALIFORNIA CLASS forfeited minimum wage and overtime wages by regularly working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime rates.
+DEFENDANTS' uniform policy and practice not to pay PLAINTIFF and other members of the CALIFORNIA CLASS for all time worked is evidenced by DEFENDANTS' business records.